donalharrison/no1_system/docs/core/Core Mechanisms.md

     </p>

-### Avoiding Hazards -- Defy Danger
+<h3>Avoiding Hazards &mdash; Defy Danger </h3>
-Players can use the *Defy Danger* Shift to avoid Hazards.
+Players can use the <em>Defy Danger</em> Shift to avoid Hazards.
 The total Hits in a Defy Danger result set reduces the number of Hazard dice added to any roll.
-See the ***Shifts*** section for more information.
+See the <a href='/no1_system/core/shift/'>Shifts</a> section for more information.

 </div>